josteph/website/docs/swc-exploration.md

 exports.default = _default;
 ```

-If you try to console `_default` object, it will result in:
+If you try to console the `_default` object, it will output:

 ```js
 {